Housing and residence life regulations

 1. Antennas/Satellite Dishes: External antennas of any type are prohibited;

 2. Appliances: Cooking appliances and high-resistance heating elements are prohibited.
-These include, but are not limited to, toasters, toaster ovens, Crock-Pots, electric skillets, rice steamers, woks, deep fryers, grills, hot plates/pots and coffee makers;
+These include, but are not limited to, air-fryers, toasters, toaster ovens, Crock-Pots, electric skillets, rice steamers, woks, deep fryers, grills, hot plates/pots and coffee makers;

 3. Beds/Lofts: Only University-issued beds/lofts are permitted.
 No other loft equipment, homemade bunk beds, and/or waterbeds are allowed;